jcsastre/udacity_machine-learning_smartcab/README.md

 - **alpha_rate (α)** or **learning rate**: Determines to what extent the newly acquired information will override the old information.
 - **gamma rate (γ)** or **discount factor**: Determines the importance of future rewards.

-Another important parameter when *QLearnAgent* should choose an action is the **epsilon_rate (ε)** or **exploration rate**.
+Another important parameter when *LearningAgent* should choose an action is the **epsilon_rate (ε)** or **exploration rate**.
 This parameter determines when to explore new states, or when to exploit already learn information.

 Finally another important value is the **Q init-value**, that is the value assigned to initialize the *Q matrix*.
 Please, notice that in the code I don't make a static initialization.
 Instead, in the method **get_q_value** I return **self.q_init_value** if no value for the key is found: